Solar Physics and Space Weather

 Solar activity monitoring on the longest time-scales

-The international sunspot index , that we produce, is among the longest running time-series of solar activity.
+The international sunspot number , that we produce here at the World Data Center SILSO, is among the longest running time-series of solar activity.
 In this context, it is our objective to preserve, develop and diffuse the knowledge of the long-term variations of solar activity, as a reference input to studies of the solar cycle mechanism and of the solar forcing on the Earth’s climate.

 Operational space weather services